JacobHorne/sccff/README.md

-# sccff
+# site_template
-SC Center for Fathers and Families
+Basic site template for UI Students to use for new projects